rb-de0/yubatake/README.md

 #### 2. Install MySQL

-note supports MySQL and In Memory Database of SQLite as a database.
-When using MySQL, installation of MySQL server and client library is required.
+Since note supports MySQL only, installation of MySQL server and client library is required.

 For details, refer to the official Vapor 's document.